Azuelle/azuelle/README.md

 ## Heyo! ✨Welcome

+*If you're here, you should know better than to spread my personal information to irrelevant people.* \
+*Don't do that.
+Please.*

 - 👋 Call me **Azuelle** or just **TJK** (initials of my full name, can also omit the first **T**), **雫** (Shizuku) is also fine
   - *I used to have an English name but I'd rather not use it now 😶 currently I'm thinking of a new name, maybe **Sierra**?*
 - She/Her 🏳️‍⚧️ still boymoding irl